jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel.md

 :::note

-Note that the 6th Gen Core lacks 10-bit support, it's best to choose 7th Gen and newer processors, which usually have HD / UHD 6xx series iGPU.
+Note that the 6th Gen Core with HD 5xx iGPUs lacks 10-bit support, it's best to choose 7th Gen and newer processors, which usually have HD / UHD 6xx series iGPUs.

 :::